 6. Visit Campuses synchronously/asynchronously

 You will be able to make better choices if you can experience the campus of the colleges/universities you are considering.
 Virtual tours are accessible on the Internet.
-College/university representatives who visit RVC will give you updated information; the representative visit schedule is available at the Transfer and University Center or on EdNet.
+College/university representatives who visit RVC will give you updated information.
+The representative visit schedule is available on our website.

 7. Decide on a major.